RetroAchievements/docs/docs/guidelines/content/game-info-and-hub-guidelines.md

 ### Developers and Publishers

 - Ports and conversions should have the developer of the specific port entered.
-The developer of the original game may also be included.
+The developer of the original game should not be included unless they were directly involved with creating the port.
 - When a development team or subsidiary is owned by another company, that larger company does not need to be included.
 For example, [Sonic the Hedgehog](https://retroachievements.org/game/1) has Sonic Team entered and does not include Sega.
 - Multiple publishers may be entered when they vary by region.
 This does not need to correspond with the regional versions that are actually linked to the page.
 - Abbreviations like Co, Inc, and Ltd are not included in developer or publisher names.